 Being related to someone who works for a theme park, or even working for one yourself, does not disqualify you from submitting content to Theme Park Insider.
 Heck, as our name implies, we welcome insiders!
 But other readers deserve to know when they are hearing from someone who is a theme park employee, or a relative of one, as opposed to an outsider.

-For example, as the founder and editor of Theme Park Insider, I am a former Walt Disney World Resort attractions host, though I no longer have any business relationship with Disney or any other theme park company.
+For example, the founder and editor of Theme Park Insider, Robert Niles, is a former Walt Disney World Resort attractions host, though he no longer has any business relationship with Disney or any other theme park company.
+You can read more about Robert and the website on our About Theme Park Insider page.